 In Survival’s director Stephen Corry words, “Tribal peoples’ rights are now enshrined in international law, and in the constitutions of many countries, particularly in South America.
-The indigenous movement worldwide is more vocal and powerful than it has ever been.
+The Indigenous movement worldwide is more vocal and powerful than it has ever been.
 Uncontacted tribes threatened with extinction are the focus of international public attention for the first time.
 Attitudes are changing too: tribal peoples, once reviled as ‘primitive’ or patronised as ‘noble savages’, are much better understood now as the vibrant, contemporary societies they really are.
 All of these things have changed for the better since 1969.”

 “We have the highest respect for this great work in exposing the existence, problems, and needs of the different peoples in the Americas and, above all, for insisting that they survive.”

-“We are tremendously grateful to your great human rights organization for defending the inalienable rights of all endangered indigenous peoples around the globe.
+“We are tremendously grateful to your great human rights organization for defending the inalienable rights of all endangered Indigenous peoples around the globe.
 Because of your ceaseless efforts we are still surviving.
 With your help, we are winning the war.”

 “Without international pressure, I might be dead. (…) You are still trying to help us after all these years.
 Still struggling even with all that you face.
 Thank for the work you have done.”

-“We need people and organizations like Survival International to unveil the truth about how indigenous and tribal peoples’ lands and resources are used without their consent.”
+“We need people and organizations like Survival International to unveil the truth about how Indigenous and tribal peoples’ lands and resources are used without their consent.”

 “We thank you from the bottom of our hearts.
 We thank all of you who spent hours and days working on campaigns, writing letters, sending e-mails… For our elders, the sense of liberty is stretching across to the mountains on the horizon (…).
 Now we have the right to fish in our rivers once more without fear of being shot at by the farmers’ gunmen.”

-Indians of Raposa Serra do Sul Brasil
+Indigenous people of Raposa Serra do Sol Brazil

 “Survival has limited resources, but it does gargantuan work.”